alexissavva/NLP/README.md

 You have everything to run the experiment and get results.

-Do not forgot to export all api key if you delete/modifie folder result or scripts.
+Do not forgot to export all api key if you delete/modifie result or scripts folder.

 # Normal installation